espocrm/documentation/administration/performance-tweaking.md

 #### innodb_buffer_pool_size

-It's recommended to set value that is about 70% of your RAM.
+It's recommended to set a value that is about 70% of your RAM.

 #### sort_buffer_size